Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Introduction

 \section{Introduction}

 Causal decision making at scale has become a routine part of business.
-Firms build statistical models, using machine learning algorithms, to support decisions about targeting all manner of interventions.
+Firms build statistical models using machine learning algorithms to support decisions about targeting all manner of interventions.
 The most common are offers, advertisements, retention incentives, and recommendations made to customers and prospective customers.
 The goal of these interventions is to affect consumer behavior, for example to increase purchasing or to keep a customer from churning.
-When we talk about causal decision making in this article, we are speaking specifically about deciding on whether or not to ``treat" a particular individual with a particular intervention (more on treatment assignment presently).
-Making explicit the causal nature of such decision making has lagged its actual implementation in practice.
-The more data-savvy firms do now routinely conduct causal \textit{evaluations} of their targeting decisions, for example conducting A/B tests when making offers or targeting advertisements.
-However, still very very few firms are actually building causal models to support their causal decision making.
+When we talk about causal decision making in this article, we specifically mean deciding whether or not to ``treat" a particular individual with a particular intervention.
+Making explicit the causal nature of such decision making has lagged its implementation in practice.
+Today, data-savvy firms routinely conduct causal \textit{evaluations} of their targeting decisions, for example, conducting A/B tests when making offers or targeting advertisements.
+However, very few firms are actually building causal models to support their causal decision making.

-The academic community has taken on (conditional) causal estimation, and over the past 3-4 years we have seen an acceleration of research on the topic.\footnote{We hope that one contribution of this article is the two dozen very recent articles on the topic that we point to.} Much of this work has focused on machine learning methods for individual causal effect estimation~\citep{dorie2019automated}.
+The academic community has, of course, taken on (conditional) causal estimation, and over the past 3--4 years, we have seen an acceleration of research on the topic.\footnote{We hope that one contribution of this article is the collection of recent articles on the topic we point to.} Much of this work has focused on machine learning methods for individual causal effect estimation~\citep{dorie2019automated}.
 The main motivation behind several of these methods is causal decision making~\citep{athey2017state,athey2019machine,mcfowland2021prescriptive}.